fb pixel

 There is no arguing that a great benefit of flossing is fresher breath!

-How to Floss like a Pro
+How to Floss Like a Pro

 • Have a solid grip on the floss with your thumbs and index finger before you start sliding it up and down the spaces between your teeth.
-Use a back and forth motion to insert and remove the floss.
+Use a back-and-forth motion to insert and remove the floss.

 • Be gentle – no part of flossing, if done correctly, requires too much vigour.